Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.EmailQuotaManagement/Readme.md

 ## About

-With the help of this module, you can set restrictions regarding maximum email sent per tenant per month, if they are using the the same SMTP server host as the predefined one from the environment variables or from the `appsettings.json` file.
+With the help of this module, you can set restrictions regarding maximum email sent per tenant per month, if they are using the same SMTP server host as the predefined one from the environment variables or from the `appsettings.json` file.

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!